 - Here is a guide to avoiding identity theft which includes information on the most common ways people's identities and personal information are targeted and stolen online, including key warning signs that you might be a victim of fraud (e.g. loss of services on your utilities or unexplained payments coming out of your account); Eye-opening stats about identity fraud: Did you know that in 2018 alone there have been 82,608 cases of fraud as a result of card details being cloned?
 That 95% of fraudsters directly pretend to be their victims. and that under-21s and over-60s are the most targeted age groups for online fraud?
 How to prevent identity theft: The top advice here includes safeguarding techniques like regularly changing your password, using multi-factor authentication and avoiding public wi-fi among other useful resources; The guide also looks at the impact of identity theft on mental health.
 Some startling figures reveal 60% of people feel extreme anxiety after being a victim, while 42% feared for the safety of their family members.

 Child identity theft is a more common crime than most people think.
 It’s easy to assume that minors who don’t have credit histories aren’t a target for this crime.
 However, according to Equifax, children are commonly used as “blank slates” to apply for credit or receive loans because they don’t have credit histories and their credit is often left unmonitored.
 This issue has become widespread and costly.
-According to a 2021 study by Javelin Strategy and Research, over 1.25 million children in the U.S. fell victim to identity theft and fraud during the previous year, costing the average affected family over $1,100 (an annual collective total of nearly $1 billion). - Your personal information is an integral part of your identity.
-Some criminals actively prowl around to steal other people's personal information, such as Social Security numbers, driver's license numbers, and bank account numbers.
-Accessing these details can give criminals the information they need to spend your money, use your credit, open accounts, and even get income tax refunds in your name.
-Protecting your information from identity theft is important, and you should take steps to keep this data safe.
-Read these tips on how to keep your online information secure.
+According to a 2021 study by Javelin Strategy and Research, over 1.25 million children in the U.S. fell victim to identity theft and fraud during the previous year, costing the average affected family over $1,100 (an annual collective total of nearly $1 billion).

 INTERNET SCHEMES AND MORE